 What can the Levy be spent on?

-The money will be collected by HMRC and for Apprenticeship training in England will be accessed via a new Digital Apprenticeship Service (DAS) account.
+The money will be collected by HMRC and for Apprenticeship training in England will be accessed via a Digital Apprenticeship Service (DAS) account.

 You can spend your levy funds on apprentice training for either existing staff or new recruits as long as the training meets an approved standard or framework and the individual meets the apprentice eligibility criteria.

 The Apprenticeship levy is part of the government’s plan to increase the quantity and quality of Apprenticeships.
 The levy came into effect in April 2017 with the aim of funding three million new Apprenticeships in England by 2020.